-The rooms, like other from APTDC, were spacious and clean and the room-service was prompt.
-After a long shower and short naps, we went for delicious dishes from south followed by another nap.
+The rooms, like other from APTDC, were spacious and clean and the room service was prompt.
+After a long shower and short naps, we went for delicious dishes from the south followed by another nap.

 We started our sight-seeing at Araku by 4.00 pm as the places were close-to-each-other.
 First, we visited Padmapuram garden.
 The entry ticket costed us Rs.
 40 per head but no charge for cameras.
 A brief rain just an hour ago made the garden look greener.

-Unless fascinated on flowers, I doubt whether one would like the place.
+Unless fascinated by flowers, I doubt whether one would like the place.